Cutoff for Random Walks on Upper Triangular Matrices: Concluding Remarks and Open Questions

+Find conditions under which this time can be in terms of a few statistics of the group, eg the size of the Abelianisation, the number of low dimensional irreducible representations or the size of the largest Abelian subgroup. \end{openproblem-ind}

+In our companion article \cite[\cref{res-p2:intro:tv}]{HOt:rcg:abe:cutoff}, we establish cutoff for all Abelian groups in the regime $1 \ll k \lesssim \log \abs G$.
+There are some necessary conditions to generate the group whp.
+Using the techniques from there, one can look to extend Open Problem~\ref{oq-p1:cutoff:general-groups} into the regime $1 \ll k \lesssim \log \abs \gab$.

+Since $t_0(k, \abs{G^\ab})$ is a lower bound on the mixing time, clearly the size of the Abelianisation plays a role.
+Relatedly, the size of the largest Abelian subgroup appears to play a role.
+Indeed, consider the dihedral group $D_{2n}$ of order $2n$.
+This has an Abelian subgroup congruent to $\mbz_n$ (corresponding to rotations).
+Some basic calculations suggest that the mixing time likely should be the same as that of $\mbz_n$.
+This is perhaps related to irreducible representations (\textit{irreps}): $D_{2n}$ has at most 4 irreps of dimension 1 (and hence $\abs{D_{2n}^\ab} \le 4$) and all the remaining irreps are of dimension 2.
+Instead of just considering $\abs{G^\ab}$, which is the number of irreps of dimension 1, more generally the number of low dimensional irreps (in some precise sense) is likely to affect the mixing time.

-We also mention work by \textcite{G:quasirandom-groups}, on \textit{quasirandom groups}.
-He looks for groups whose (non-trivial) irreducible representations all have high dimension; such groups he describes as ``very far from being Abelian''.
-Perhaps a similar criterion would be useful for this question.
+As a starting point, one should perhaps study nilpotent groups.
+Finally, we mention work by \textcite{G:quasirandom-groups}, on \textit{quasirandom groups}.
+He looks for groups whose (non-trivial) irreps all have high dimension; such groups he describes as being `very far from Abelian'.
+The farther a group is from Abelian, the faster we expect its mixing time to be.
+Perhaps a similar criterion would be useful for this question of comparing the mixing of the Abelianisation with that of the full group.

 \refstepcounter{oq}